raven619claw/starter-kit/README.md

 TO RUN: `yarn start:dev:inspect`

-Gotchas
+##Gotchas

 1. When there is err in webpack build due to err in JS code and after fixing code the build runs parallel to server restart.
-Sometimes the server restarts before the build is completed which causes issues with rendering on client type and enter `rs` on the terminal to restart the server anf fix this issue
+Sometimes the server restarts before the build is completed which causes issues with rendering on client.
+Type and enter `rs` on the terminal to restart the server and fix this issue